 Recreational marijuana is still illegal in the state, though there have been several initiatives to legalize it.
 A current initiative in February 2022 is being discussed in the state senate to legalize recreational use and many state representatives support it, but it may be awhile before it is actually passed.

 Becoming a Medical Cannabis Patient in PA

-Once you get the physician’s recommendation, it is time to go to the Pennsylvania Department of Health website and fill out this form.
-A fee of $50 must be submitted along with the physician details and certification information.
-The Medical Marijuana Card will arrive in your mail and you will be able to purchase cannabis legally from a dispensary of your choice in PA.
+It’s time to go to the Pennsylvania Department of Health website and fill out this form once you get the doctor’s advice.
+In addition to the physician details and certification data, a $50 fee must be presented.
+You will receive the Medical Marijuana Card in your mail and you will be able to buy cannabis legally from a dispensary of your choice in PA.

 Becoming a Caregiver in Pennsylvania